MariaGordon/ToDo/README.md

 Inspired by the Facebook React tutorial on building comments box.

 ## Requirements
-* Python3 (not tested with python2 but might work)
+* Python3 (not tested with python2 but should work)
 * Flask
 ```
   pip install flask